signalogic/SigSRF_SDK/codecs_page.md

 SigSRF codecs are available in demo format in Docker containers and installable Rar packages, and in production / deployment format as a codec license, or included in mediaMin and mediaTest licenses.
 Demo licenses are limited in total time and frame duration; after some point they continue to operate but produce "noisy media".

 Below is a software architecture diagram showing the relationship between user applications, voplib, and codec libraries.
-Also shown is the [hello_codec](#user-content-hellocodecreferenceapp) example codec usage application and the [mediaMin](https://github.com/signalogic/SigSRF_SDK/blob/master/mediaTest_readme.md#user-content-mediamin) and [mediaTest](https://github.com/signalogic/SigSRF_SDK/blob/master/mediaTest_readme.md#user-content-mediatest) reference applications. mediaTest is tool for codec measurement and interoperation testing (performance, audio quality measurement, reference vector comparison, debug, etc). mediaMin is a  production / deployment grade application (telecom, analytics, call recording, lawful interception, robotics, etc). mediaMin can use RTP auto-detection, SDP packet info, or both to determine codec type and [create dynamic sessions](https://github.com/signalogic/SigSRF_SDK/blob/master/mediaTest_readme.md#user-content-dynamicsessioncreation).

 ![SigSRF codecs software architecture diagram](https://github.com/signalogic/SigSRF_SDK/blob/master/images/SigSRF_codecs_software_architecture_diagram.png?raw=true "SigSRF codecs software architecture diagram")

 <p>&nbsp;</p>

+[mediaTest](https://github.com/signalogic/SigSRF_SDK/blob/master/mediaTest_readme.md#user-content-mediatest) is tool for codec measurement and interoperation testing (performance, audio quality measurement, reference vector comparison, debug, etc). [mediaMin](https://github.com/signalogic/SigSRF_SDK/blob/master/mediaTest_readme.md#user-content-mediamin) is a production / deployment grade application (telecom, analytics, call recording, lawful interception, robotics, etc). mediaMin can use RTP auto-detection, SDP packet info, or both to determine codec type and [create dynamic sessions](https://github.com/signalogic/SigSRF_SDK/blob/master/mediaTest_readme.md#user-content-dynamicsessioncreation).
+The [hello_codec](#user-content-hellocodecreferenceapp) is a simple codec example application.

-Some notes about the above diagram:
+Some additional notes about the above diagram:

 * voplib provides the documented, unified interface to all codecs.
 Codecs have different numbers of shared object (.so) files, ranging from 1 to 3, depending on how their reference source code is organized